nextcloud/desktop/doc/troubleshooting.rst

 Core Dumps
 ----------

-On MAC OS X and Linux systems, and in the unlikely event the client software crashes, the client is able to write a core dump file.
+On Mac OS X and Linux systems, and in the unlikely event the client software crashes, the client is able to write a core dump file.
 Obtaining a core dump file can assist ownCloud Customer Support tremendously in the debugging process.